Thursday, 17 July 2008

 The afternoon brought a reunion of some of my former colleagues and students from the Thomas More in England program(me), (which is the reason for my connection with the University of Dallas) all of whom it was wonderful to see again.
 There was more food, which I entirely avoided, and began to tremble in anticipation of the promised dinner.
 When the do was over, I cried off the dinner: I couldn’t face another mouthful, and pinched one or two of the nibbles from the reception which stood me in good stead yesterday evening and this morning.

-Posted by Pastor in Valle at 00:06
+Posted by Pastor in Monte at 00:06